 Winning Your Case in Immigration Court Videos

-- Winning Your Case in Immigration Court When you go before an immigration judge, the government may not be able prove that you are deportable from the U.S. and you may be able to apply for adjustment for status, waivers, asylum, cancellation of removal or registry.
+- Winning Your Case in Immigration Court Learn how to win your case in Immigration Court.
+The government must first prove that you are deportable from the US.
+Are you eligible to apply for adjustment for status, waivers, asylum, cancellation of removal or registry?